FlavioAmurrioCS/eGTHackathon/README.md

       * Tweepy (pip install tweepy)
       * nltk (sudo pip install -U nltk)
       * numpy (sudo pip install -U numpy)
-      * If the above command don't work
+      * If the above command don't work on Windows, download the binaries from <https://www.lfd.uci.edu/~gohlke/pythonlibs/> and install using the command **pip install [name of the file]**
 3. In order to use tweepy, one needs to get a API key, follow these instructions (from <https://stackoverflow.com/a/12335636>):
       * Log into the Twitter Developers section.
       * If you don't already have an account, you can login with your normal Twitter credentials